heyitsyash1209/QUIZIFY---Online-Quiz-System/README.md

 ## 🧭 Executive Summary

-> **Quizify** is an AI-powered online assessment and quiz management platform designed to bridge the gap between traditional testing systems and modern, intelligent, learner-centric education technology.
+> **Quizify** is an AI- Featured online assessment and quiz management platform designed to bridge the gap between traditional testing systems and modern, intelligent, learner-centric education technology.

 Built as a **full-stack web application**, Quizify enables institutions and independent learners to create, manage, and attempt quizzes — ranging from free practice tests to paid, certificate-backed examinations — while leveraging **AI-Features tutoring, automated question generation, and performance analytics** to personalize the learning journey.